View all newsletters

 2. Hotel News

-Four Seasons Marunouchi, Review: Understated Tokyo Luxury
+Four Seasons Hotel Marunouchi, Review: Understated Tokyo Luxury

 By Elite Traveler

-I didn’t have myself down as a trainspotter until we checked into Four Seasons Marunouchi.
+I didn’t have myself down as a trainspotter until we checked into Four Seasons Hotel Tokyo at Marunouchi.
 Tucked among the financial district’s skyscrapers, the hotel is next door to Tokyo Station: the main Shinkansen intercity hub.
 From our room up on the fifth floor, there was something oddly hypnotic about watching the shiny white bullet trains glide into the terminal below.

 A quick warning: navigating the sprawling station can be tricky.
 It’s well worth making the most of the hotel’s complimentary platform pick-up service so you don’t get lost (let the Four Seasons team know your platform number and they’ll be waiting to escort you directly to the hotel on your arrival).

-With just 57 rooms, Four Seasons Marunouchi is considerably smaller than the Otomachi sister hotel.
+With just 57 rooms, Four Seasons Marunouchi is considerably smaller than the Otemachi sister hotel.
 It’s also more low-key; unlike Tokyo’s big, glitzy hotels, interiors are pared back and cozy with plenty of sleek wood and plush velvet.
 A rarity in the planet’s busiest city, the hotel has an intimate feel that belies its bustling location.
 It’s the type of place that lets you soak up the atmosphere – the views ensure you could only be in Tokyo – while offering a space for total relaxation.

 [See also: The Best Restaurants in Tokyo]